salrashid123/terraform-provider-http-full/docs/data-sources/http.md

 * `body` - The raw body of the HTTP response.

 * `response_headers` - A map of strings representing the response HTTP headers.
-  Duplicate headers are contatenated with `, ` according to [RFC2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2)
+  Duplicate headers are concatenated with `, ` according to [RFC2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2)